wpswings/woo-one-click-upsell-funnel/README.txt

 **1) Upsell Order Bump Offer For WooCommerce**: WooCommerce Upsell is compatible with [**Upsell Order Bump Offer For WooCommerce Free**](https://wordpress.org/plugins/upsell-order-bump-offer-for-woocommerce/) and [**Upsell Order Bump Offer For WooCommerce Pro**](https://wpswings.com/product/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=wpswings-orderbump-pro&utm_medium=upsell-org-page&utm_campaign=orderbump-pro) This compatibility allows you to display one-click upsell and cross-sell offers on the checkout page and boost your average order value (AOV) & garner higher sales.

-**2) Subscriptions For WooCommerce**: The WooCommerce Upsell Plugin is compatible with [**Subscriptions For WooCommerce**](https://wordpress.org/plugins/subscriptions-for-woocommerce/), which allows the creation of post-purchase offers for WooCommerce subscription products.
+**2) Subscriptions For WooCommerce**: The WordPress Sales Funnel plugin is compatible with [**Subscriptions For WooCommerce**](https://wordpress.org/plugins/subscriptions-for-woocommerce/), which allows the creation of post-purchase offers for WooCommerce subscription products.
 Thereby, increasing the range of product offerings for your customers and diversifying your post-checkout deals.

 **3) WooCommerce Currency Switcher**: The product upsell plugin is compatible with [**Currency Switcher Professional for WooCommerce**](https://wordpress.org/plugins/woocommerce-currency-switcher/) which enables you to customize the price of your upsell products and their shipping in your preferred currency.
 With the free version, you can only choose between Dollar and Euro.
 However, the pro version will allow you to choose any currency in the world.

+**4) WooCommerce HPOS**: Our WordPress sales funnel plugin is compatible with WooCommerce High-Performance Order Storage (HPOS) allowing you to store order data in custom order tables to easily handle bulk order volume during festive seasons and ensure a smooth workflow for your online store.

-**4) Payment Gateways Compatibilities**: The free version of our WooCommerce upsell plugin supports only Cash On Delivery (COD), Bank Transfers, and Cheque Payments.
+**5) Payment Gateways Compatibilities**: The free version of our WooCommerce upsell plugin supports only Cash On Delivery (COD), Bank Transfers, and Cheque Payments.
 But, we have made our Pro version of the One Click Upsell plugin compatible with a wide range of payment gateways mentioned below –

 * [**WooCommerce Stripe Payment Gateway**](https://wordpress.org/plugins/woocommerce-gateway-stripe/)
 * [**WooCommerce PayPal Payments**](https://wordpress.org/plugins/woocommerce-paypal-payments/)